kieranajp/kieranajp.uk/content/articles/confessions-of-a-serial-rebaser/index.md

 pick 9c6e0a9 fix typo
 ```

 Below this instructions are kindly provided (thanks Git!), but in short you want to change the first word of each line to match what you want to do to that commit.
 We want to `squash` these three commits into one, so we can change the instruction for the last two commits here to `squash` (or `s` for short).

-Vim's `ciw` (change inside word) is invaluable here!
+> N.B.
+Vim's `ciw` (change inside word) is invaluable here! 💚

 ```
 pick bf460ea wip on repository.go